matthodan/jekyll-asset-pipeline/README.md

-# Jekyll Asset Pipeline
+# Jekyll Asset Pipeline Reborn

-[Jekyll Asset Pipeline](http://www.matthodan.com/2012/11/22/jekyll-asset-pipeline.html) is a powerful asset pipeline that automatically collects, converts and compresses/minifies your site's JavaScript and CSS assets when you compile your Jekyll site.
+Jekyll Asset Pipeline Reborn is a powerful asset pipeline that automatically collects, converts and compresses / minifies your site's JavaScript and CSS assets when you compile your Jekyll site.

 ## Table of Contents